4/29/2020

 Mike Carrier

-morning.
 Thanks for taking the question.
+Sure.
 Just given the high level of volatility during the quarter in energy and elsewhere, how has the clearinghouse operated?
-How have FCMs held up and any significant changes made during the quarter given some of the big news that we've
+How have FCMs held up and any significant changes made during the quarter, given some of the big moves that we've seen?

 speaker

-seen?
 Thanks, Mike.
 It's Terry Duffy.
-The clearinghouse has done, as usual, an exceptional job managing this risk.
-I spend most of my time, especially over the last six to eight weeks, tethered to Sunil Coutinho, the president of our clearinghouse and his team as we continue to go through these unprecedented times.
+The clearinghouse has done you know, as usual, an exceptional job managing this risk.
+I spend most of my time, especially over the last six to eight weeks, you know, tethered to Sunil Coutinho, the president of our clearinghouse, and his team as we continue to go through these unprecedented times.
 And it's not just me.
 It's many members of our management team that are working with Sunil and others to make sure that we're doing everything to be able to manage this risk.
 I think in my opening remarks, you heard me reference about margins.
-This is a very big component of how we operate CME to make sure that we have products margin properly so we're not putting this system at risk.
-Today we're holding record amounts of margin on deposit because of the way we're concerned with the volatility and with the unprecedented times that we live in.
-So I have nothing but kudos for the entire clearinghouse.
-Its staff, they've done a remarkable job.
-The systems and the operations that my COO, Julie Holzerich, has put into place along with Sunil and Kevin Comader is second to none.
+This is a very big component of how we operate CME to make sure that we have products margined properly so we're not putting the system at risk.
+You know, today we're holding record amounts of margin on deposit because of the way we're concerned with the volatility and with the unprecedented times that we live in.
+So I have nothing but kudos for the entire Clearinghouse its staff.
+They've done a remarkable job.
+The systems and the operations that my COO, Julie Holzrichter, has put into place, along with Sunil and Kevin Kometer, is second to none.
 So we're very proud of this.
-We're still working towards our SPAN 2 margin methodology, which we're still excited about, which will be more advanced on margining going forward, but we'll keep our original system as well.
-All in all, I will tell you, and I don't know if Sunil is calling or not, but the clearinghouse is operated at the highest level.
-In the 40 years that I've been in the business and the 18 and a half years that I've been CEO and now Chairman, Chairman and now CEO.
+We're still working towards our Span 2 margin methodology, which we're still excited about, which will be more advanced on margining going forward, but we'll keep our original system as well.
+So all in all, I will tell you, and I don't know if Sunil's on his call or not, but the the clearinghouse is operated at the highest level in the 40 years that I've been in the business and the 18 and a half years that I've been CEO and now chairman, chairman and now CEO.

 speaker